mscaudill/datarig/.github/CONTRIBUTING.md

 ## Commit Message Guide

-While building Openseize, we discovered a need for greater clarity in our commit messages.
+While building DataRig, we discovered a need for greater clarity in our commit messages.
 This led us to discover the [angular]( https://gist.github.com/brianclements/841ea7bffdb01346392c) commit message guide.
 We are starting to follow this guide and would encourage you to